(1788 - 1824)

 Birth and early circumstances

 George Gordon, Lord Byron was born at Holles Street in London, the son of a Guards Officer, Captain John Byron.
-Abandoned by her husband, his mother, Catherine Gordon, took him in 1790 (2) to Aberdeen, where they lived in considerable poverty, and where Byron attended the local school, learning early how to deal with the taunts of his fellow schoolboys concerning his physical deformity, a club foot.
+Abandoned by her husband, his mother, Catherine Gordon, took him in 1790 (2) to Aberdeen, where they lived in considerable poverty, and where Byron attended the local school, learning early how to deal with the taunts of his fellow schoolboys concerning his physical deformity, a deformed foot and lower leg foot.
 His father died in 1791 (3) in France.

 Grand tour and Childe Harold